Are you looking for a great beach to take the family to this summer? Then, check out our list of the best beaches in Maryland.

-When it comes to beaches, Maryland is full of family-friendly and pet-friendly options ranging from the most popular ones like Ocean City to smaller ones.
+Maryland is also full of family-friendly and pet-friendly beaches, ranging from the most popular ones like Ocean City to smaller quiet options.

-With over 100 miles of coastline, Maryland has incredible options to keep you sun-kissed at the beach.
+With over 3000 miles of coastline, Maryland has plenty of incredible beaches to soak in the sun.

 If it’s the beach and water you are looking for, Maryland is where you should head.
 So whether you’re looking for a quiet beach to relax on or want to explore the waves, we’ve got you covered.